danielyxie/bitburner/markdown/bitburner.ns.growthanalyze.md

 ## NS.growthAnalyze() method

-This function returns the number of “growths” needed in order to increase the amount of money available on the specified server by the specified amount.
-The specified amount is multiplicative and is in decimal form, not percentage.

-Warning: The value returned by this function isn’t necessarily a whole number.
+Calculate the number of grow thread needed to grow a server by a certain multiplier.

 <b>Signature:</b>